LOD-Onderwijsregistratie/LOD2XMI/source/examples/readME.md

     <rdfs:comment xml:lang="nl">Is het geheel van bekwaamheden voor</rdfs:comment>
   </rdf:Description>
 >
 They are both valid and express the same content.
+This difference is important for a XSLT transformation.
 Not sure which one pops up when, so we have to deal with both.
-Next some data-exampels encountered:
+Next, some data-examples encountered:

 * RIO-snipper-easyrdf